Benon78/TODO_APP/README.md

 7. Use the filter options to view all, active, or completed tasks.

 ## Technologies Used
-is project was built using the following technologies:
+this  project was built using the following technologies:

-# Frontend:
+## Frontend:

-..
-React
+- React
-..
-CSS
+- CSS
-..
-React Hooks (for state management)
+- React Hooks (for state management)

-# Development Tools:
+## Development Tools:
- .. npm (Node Package Manager)
+ - npm (Node Package Manager)
-# Version Control:
+## Version Control:
-..
-Git
+- Git